Ergodic Theorem involving additive and multiplicative groups of a field and $\{x+y,xy\}$ patterns: Introduction

 The paper is organized as follows.
 In Section \ref{section_preliminaries} we introduce some notation, discuss basic facts about the affine group of a countable field, explore some properties of double F\o lner sequences, state our main results more precisely and obtain a general correspondence principle.
 In Section \ref{section_proof} we prove our main ergodic theoretical results.
 In Section \ref{section} we deduce the main partition result for infinite fields, Theorem \ref{teo_main}.
 In Section \ref{section_finite} we adapt our methods to prove an analogue of Theorems \ref{teo_main} and \ref{thm_introduction} for finite fields.
-It should be mentioned that for finite fields of prime order Shkredov has obtained significantly stronger results in \cite{Shkredov10}.
 Section \ref{section_remarks} is devoted to some general remarks.